willygodwin/Notes-App/README.md

 ## Description
-The Notes Dashboard allows the user to save and delete notes they made need for daily tasks or ideas.
-The notes dashboard web app interacts with the backend to read and write a JSON file acting as the database.
+The Notes Dashboard allows the user to save and delete notes they may need for daily tasks or ideas.
+The notes dashboard web app interacts with the backend to read and write a JSON file storing the notes info (acting as the database).

 ## Installation Instructions